Mayankjha1/Whatsaap-Group-Member-Remover/ReadMe.md

 	•	This tool is for educational purposes only.
 	•	Please use it responsibly and with the group admin’s consent.

-📜 License

-This project is licensed under the MIT License.

 👤 Author

 Mayank Jha